Hoosiers vs. Hurricanes: Second Round Betting Trends, Record ATS, Home/Road Splits

 Indiana vs Miami Betting Records & Stats

-- Indiana has a record of 12-4, a 75% win rate, when it's favored by -125 or more by oddsmakers this season.
+- Indiana has a record of 12-4, a 75% win rate, when it's favored by -130 or more by bookmakers this season.

-- The implied probability of a win from the Hoosiers, based on the moneyline, is 55.6%.
+- The Hoosiers have a 56.5% chance to win this game based on the implied probability of the moneyline.

 - Miami has a 15-11-0 record against the spread this season.

-- The Hurricanes have a mark of 4-3 in contests where sportsbooks give them odds of +105 or worse on the moneyline.
+- This season, the Hurricanes have been victorious four times in seven chances when named as an underdog of at least +110 or longer on the moneyline.

-- Miami has an implied victory probability of 48.8% according to the moneyline set for this matchup.
+- Miami has an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.

 Indiana vs. Miami Over/Under Stats